All parts of a ship have different names, and the names vary depending on what type of ship it is.

-The Keel is a heavily reinforced spine which runs along the bottom of the ship, through the center.
+The Keel is a heavily reinforced spine that runs along the bottom of the ship through the center.

 The framework for the hull – the body of the ship, is attached to the keel.

-The hull is the most visible part on a ship.
+The hull is the most visible part of a ship.